Home » Top 10 Tips for Buying Seeds Online

 Local market prices often cost less for individual seed packets, but they don’t always have everything you need, causing the need to buy online.

-So, if you are a seasoned gardener and looking for those hard to find seeds, then ordering online will be your best option.
+So, if you are a seasoned gardener and are looking for those hard-to-find seeds, ordering online will be your best option.

 Should you buy seeds or transplants?